If your LinkedIn account vanished tomorrow, your contacts wouldn’t survive the move. Yet it doesn’t have to be this way.

 When your data and your contacts live in a place you actually control, a few important things change:

 You can feel the incentive shift in small things.
-On most platforms, posting a link quietly costs you reach, because they’d rather you didn’t send people elsewhere.
+On most platforms like LinkedIn and X, posting a link quietly costs you reach, because they’d rather you didn’t send users elsewhere.
 Bluesky’s COO Rose Wang put it the other way round: “we don’t de-promote your links.
 Post all the links you want, Bluesky is a lobby to the open web.”
 When an app doesn’t own your audience, it has less reason to hold it hostage.

 Still early, and worth watching